 Hobbyco has been operating since 1935.
-Providing unique toys, models, games and more to entertain and excite its customers.
+Providing unique models, collectables games, and more to entertain and excite its customers.

-Hobbyco is no ordinary toy & hobby store.
-With an ever-changing list of products, it offers a wide range of choice for everyone; whether it is plastic kits for the hobbyists, jigsaw puzzles for the family, or LEGO, the breadth of range is considerable.
-There are also traditional products that will bring you the nostalgia of the past such as Flying Scotsman train sets and real Wilesco steam engines or the latest items that will keep you entertained for hours
+Hobbyco is no ordinary hobby store.
+With an ever-changing list of products, it offers a wide range of choices for everyone; whether it is plastic kits for the hobbyists, jigsaw puzzles for the family, or LEGO, the breadth of range is considerable.
+There are also traditional products that will bring you the nostalgia of the past such as Hornby train sets and Tamiya Radio Control Car kits, or the latest items that will keep you entertained for hours.

-Another move in 1993 saw Hobbyco occupy its largest space of 750 sq. m (8070 sq. ft) in the Mid City Centre on Pitt Street Mall.
-Hobbyco’s range expanded to include games, puzzles, diecast cars and aviation models, and a large Radio Control department.
+In 1993, Hobbyco made another move, this time settling into its largest space yet at 750 sq. m (8070 sq. ft) in the Mid City Centre on Pitt Street Mall.
+The product range continued to diversify, encompassing games, puzzles, diecast cars, aviation models, and a flourishing Radio Control department.

 A wholesale operation, Hobbyco Imports, began in 1998, from the expanding exclusive and niche products the company was importing.
 This continues to be a growth area for the company and today Hobbyco has more than 300 wholesale customers.